Graph-aware Modeling of Brain Connectivity Networks

 \subsection{Setup and notation}

-We assume that we are given a sample of $N$ networks with $n$ nodes from a population, represented by their weighted $n \times n$ adjacency matrices $A^{(m)}, m=1,...,N$.
-The entry $A_{ij}$ represents the connectivity between nodes $i$ and $j$, and we focus on the undirected setting $A_{ij}=A_{ji}$, appropriate for fMRI data.
-The node sets are the same for all networks, corresponding to locations (ROIs) in the brain mapped onto a common atlas, and the edge weights differ between individuals.
-Specifically, the weights we use are Fisher-transformed Pearson correlations between BOLD (blood oxygen level-dependent) time series at different ROIs, which are standard in the neuroimaging literature; alternative measure of connectivity, such as partial correlations or thresholded correlations, can also be used; see \citep{Zhen2007, Smith2011, Liang2012, Craddock2013} for discussions on various ways of measuring functional connectivity.
+We assume that we are given a sample of $N$ networks on $n$ nodes; each network is represented by its weighted $n \times n$ adjacency matrix $A_{m}$, $m=1, \ldots ,N$.
+The nodes are aligned across all networks, corresponding to a common ROI atlas in the brain application.
+The entry $A_{m, ij}$ represents the connectivity between nodes $i$ and $j$ for network $m$, and we focus on the undirected setting $A_{m, ij}=A_{m, ji}$ with no self-loops, appropriate for fMRI data.
+In the brain application, the weights are Fisher-transformed Pearson correlations between time series at different ROIs, which are standard in the neuroimaging literature.
+Alternative measure of connectivity, such as partial correlations or thresholded correlations, can also be used; see \citet{Zhen2007, Smith2011, Liang2012, Craddock2013} for discussions on various ways of measuring functional connectivity.
 There are strong local spatial correlations between the time series at neighboring ROIs, which leads to highly dependent edge weights.

-We assume that the network nodes are divided into groups corresponding to network communities; in the application, they are functional regions.
-In network analysis, communities are typically viewed as groups of nodes that exhibit similar connectivity patterns across the network; in many cases, including typical brain networks, this means that there are stronger connections within communities than between them.
-For most of this paper, we use an existing known parcellation of the brain into functional systems; alternatively, one could apply one of the many community detection techniques first to estimate such a parcellation.
+We assume that the network nodes are divided into groups corresponding to network communities; in the application, this corresponds to ROIs grouped into functional systems.
+In network analysis, communities are typically viewed as groups of nodes with similar connectivity patterns; in many cases, including typical brain networks, this means that there are stronger connections within communities than between them.
+In this paper, we use an existing known parcellation of the brain into functional systems; alternatively, one could apply one of the many community detection techniques first to estimate such a parcellation.

 Let $c_i$ be the community label of node $i$, common across all networks and taking values in $\{1, \dots, K\}$.
 We refer to an unordered pair of communities $(a,b)$, where $a, b \in \{1, \dots, K\}$ as a network cell; there are a total of $K(K+1)/2$ cells corresponding to $K$ communities.
-We assume that edge weights within the same cell share a common expected edge weight; this will allow us to both leverage network structure and overcome the limitation of having just one sample per subject, common for brain networks.
+We will use these cells as a target of inference when characterizing effects at the cell-level and the cells will also inform our covariance structure as discussed in Section \ref{sec:graph-aware-variance}.